tencent cloud

 Note:

-After the application version file is uploaded successfully, if its version name and format are different from those used for creating an application version, the version name and format will be replaced with those of the uploaded file.
+After the application version file is uploaded successfully, if its version name and format are different from those used to create an application version, they will be replaced with those of the uploaded file.

 Release an application version